How Can My Ex and I Co-Parent Effectively After an Illinois Divorce?

 couple learning to co-parent effectively

 Though you and your ex-spouse may have conflicting feelings, it’s vital to do what you can to work together on behalf of your children.
 However, this is not always easy or viable for every family.
 If you believe you and your spouse can co-parent effectively, keep reading to uncover some of the best tips and tricks.
-You’ll also learn how a Tazewell County child custody lawyer can help you with any issues you may have.
+You’ll also learn how a Peoria County child custody lawyer can help you with any issues you may have.

 WHY IS CO-PARENTING IMPORTANT?